lucasmazza/lucasmazza.github.io/content/posts/2018-02-20-git-field-guide.md

 ---
 date: "2018-02-20"
+title: Git Field Guide
 description: Values, practices and configurations on how I use git
-summary: A rundown on how I configure, use and see git as a day to day tool
-title: Git Field Guide
 ---

 Git has become an indispensable tool of software development, regardless of which